 Not as mentally stimulating as other options

 It’s hard to find a good dog toy for heavy chewers who can pretty much rip through anything.
 While it doesn’t look like much, the KONG Classic Dog Toy is a tried-and-true option.
-It’s made from an ultra-durable rubber that’s next-to-impossible to pierce and has a bubbled design that makes it bounce erratically for the most mental stimulation possible.
-You can stuff the toy with treats, kibble, or your dog’s favorite snacks like peanut butter or yogurt and watch as he tries to get every last bite out.
+It’s made from an ultra-durable rubber that’s next to impossible to pierce and has a bubbled design that makes it bounce erratically for the most mental stimulation possible.
+You can stuff the toy with treats, kibble, or your dog’s favorite snacks and watch as he tries to get every last bite out.
+Our tester and their dog found the toy's versatility to be highly appealing.
+"There are lots of different ways to stuff a KONG, and a few of my favorites include smearing some peanut butter along the inner walls with a knife, using a KONG-brand treat inside, or putting fruit and yogurt inside the cavity and then freezing the whole thing to make it last longer."
 In addition to sharpening your dog’s mental skills, it’s also ideal for chewing, teething, and boredom.

 What To Look For In a Dog Puzzle Toy